shopware/docs/guides/plugins/apps/app-sdks/php/02-lifecycle.md

 # Lifecycle

-The lifecycle of an app is managed by the Shopware App System.
+The Shopware App System manages the lifecycle of an app.
-Shopware will send on any change if registered a webhook to our backend server.
+Shopware will send any change if registered a webhook to our backend server.

-To track correctly the state in our Database, we need to implement some lifecycle methods.
+To track the state in our Database correctly, we need to implement some lifecycle methods.

 ## Lifecycle Methods

-- `activate`
+* `activate`
-- `deactivate`
+* `deactivate`
-- `uninstall`
+* `uninstall`

 The lifecycle registration in the `manifest.xml` would look like this: